Prescribed Classes of Equipment and Prescribed Standards (continued)

 Marginal note:Tires of a class prescribed by subsection 5(1)

 (2) Every tire of a class prescribed by subsection 5(1) must have

 Marginal note:Manner and location

-(3) The tire identification number and partial tire identification number must be permanently moulded into or onto the tire
+(3) Except in the case referred to in subsection (8), the tire identification number and partial tire identification number must be permanently moulded into or onto the tire

 Marginal note:Mandatory symbols